Nuno-Jesus/Make-A-Make/README.md

 	├── main.c
 	└── Makefile

-A naive solution would be to create more rules:
+A naive solution would be to create more rules.
+You can find the code in the [code/example-2](/code/example-2/) folder:

 ```Makefile
 all: hello.o bye.o highfive.o